Shettland/Scripts/README.md

 ### geth_loop.sh

 A script to run **get_homologues** on loop for **multiple samples against a reference**.
-It creates a whole folder system in the given directory based on a reference folder containing all the fasta files that the user wants to use for get_homologues, then creates a copy of the refference fasta files in each folder and a copy of one of the samples in each directory according to its sample_name.
+It creates a whole folder enviroment in the given directory based on a reference folder containing all the fasta files that the user wants to use for get_homologues, then creates a copy of the refference fasta files in each folder and a copy of one of the samples in each directory according to its sample_name.
 After that, it runs **get_homologues** on each of those folders by **changing working directory temporarily** on background.

 ***Advantages of this script: It can be executed from any place on the system.
 It will create everything in the directory of the script executable, no matter the current working directory***